dubzzz/fast-check/documentation/Arbitraries.md

 const { tree } = fc.letrec(tie => ({
   // Warning: In version 2.x and before, there is no automatic control over the depth of the generated data-structures.
   //   As a consequence to avoid your data-structures to be too deep, it is highly recommended to add the constraint `depthFactor`
-  //   onto your usages of `option`, `oneof` and `frequency` and to put the arbitrary without recursion first.
+  //   onto your usages of `option` and `oneof` and to put the arbitrary without recursion first.
   // In version 3.x, `depthFactor` and `withCrossShrink` will be enabled by default.
   tree: fc.oneof({depthFactor: 'small', withCrossShrink: true}, tie('leaf'), tie('node')),
   node: fc.record({